 5th Generation New Radio

 The global standard for cellular network technology designed to eventually replace 4G LTE technology.
 The first version of the 5G NR standard was finalized by the 3GPP industry group in late 2017.
-The first 5G networks are launching in late 2018.
-The first 5G phones are expected in 2019.
+The first 5G networks and phones launched commercially in 2019.

 5G NR is based on 4G LTE technology and has much in common (such as OFDM and MIMO).
 5G is therefore not a 100% new technology, but rather could be thought of as an evolution of LTE.

 In the first few years, 5G networks will operate in tandem with 4G networks, augmenting 4G service with enhanced data speed and user capacity.
 The first version of 5G actually requires a 4G LTE network; a later version (known as SA, for stand-alone) can operate independently of 4G LTE.

 5G NR technology can operate in the same radio frequency bands as older cellular technologies, and will be deployed in many of those bands.
 However, 5G is also designed to operate in much higher bands known as millimeter wave (mmWave).
 This is a key new feature of 5G. mmWave bands require special new types of antennas.